|Values are valid only on day of printing.|

 See Porphyria (Acute) Testing Algorithm in Special Instructions or contact Mayo Medical Laboratories to discuss testing strategies.

-Confirmation of a diagnosis of aminolevulinic acid dehydratase deficiency porphyria
+This test is the preferred test for the confirmation of a diagnosis of aminolevulinic acid dehydratase deficiency porphyria

 This test will not detect lead intoxication.